MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2021-Q3.md

 - Customers can successfully upload and delete private certificates in the tenant portal

-- Issue resolved whereby FrontEnd role instancess can remain in Auto Repair loop because of a missing dependency in Functions scaling components
+- Issue resolved whereby FrontEnd role instances can remain in Auto Repair loop because of a missing dependency in Functions scaling components

 - Resolved Single Sign On Failures to SCM Site because of changes in AAD endpoints